 Depending on the product which you have selected we may then share your details with partners and funders in order to provide you with a quotation and to arrange vehicle leasing and finance - please see section 3 below for more details.

-In order to arrange vehicle rental, leasing and finance
+In order to arrange vehicle rental, leasing and finance and insurance

 We gather this data in order to arrange vehicle finance, to comply with the law and to ensure that your vehicle will be affordable.

 Where we have certain legal and regulatory obligations